Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-We denote by $\spectra$ the $\infty$-category of spectra and by $\ho\spectra$ its homotopy category, where the latter is the usual \emph{stable homotopy category}.
-The category $\ho\spectra$ is a symmetric monoidal category via the smash product of spectra, hence we may talk about strongly dualizable objects in $\ho\spectra$.
+We denote by $\spectra$ the stable $\infty$-category of spectra and by $\ho\spectra$ its homotopy category, where the latter is the usual stable homotopy category.
+Recall, $\ho\spectra$ is a symmetric monoidal category via the smash product of spectra.

 We return to gradient flow.
-By Theorem \ref{thm:rs}, we may choose an index triple $(N,N_-,N_+)$ for $S_f$ so that we have the equivalences
+By Theorem \ref{thm:rs}, we may choose an index triple $(N,N_-,N_+)$ for $S_f$ such that

-Let $\tilde{m}\in\bbN_0$ be sufficiently large so that we have an embedding $\iota:X\hookrightarrow\bbR^{\tilde{m}}$.
-We denote by $\zeta$ the normal bundle of $\iota(X)$.
+Let $\widetilde{m}\in\bbZ_{\geq0}$ be sufficiently large so that we have an embedding $\iota:X\hookrightarrow\bbR^{\widetilde{m}}$; we denote by $\zeta$ the normal bundle of $\iota(X)$.

-\begin{thm}[Theorem 3.8 \cite{Pea94}] Let $i_N:N\hookrightarrow\bbR^{\tilde{m}}$ resp. $i_{N_+}:N_+\hookrightarrow\bbR^{\tilde{m}}$ be the restriction of $\iota$ to $N$ resp. $N_+$.
+\begin{thm}[Theorem 3.8 \cite{Pea94}] Let $\iota_N:N\hookrightarrow\bbR^{\widetilde{m}}$ resp. $\iota_{N_+}:N_+\hookrightarrow\bbR^{\widetilde{m}}$ be the restriction of $\iota$ to $N$ resp. $N_+$.
 The spectra

 are strongly dual objects in $\ho\spectra$. \end{thm}